 Inheritance (Provision for Family and Dependents) Act 1975 Claim

-If somebody makes a Will or not, it is possible for their family and dependents to make a claim under what is known as the Inheritance (Provision for Family and Dependents) Act 1975 provides protection and allows a spouse, children and other dependents to claim against an estate for dependency in the event of not being included in the Will or not provided for under the laws of intestacy.
-The Court needs to consider whether the deceased or under the rules of intestacy the deceased left a fair share of the family assets.
+If somebody makes a Will or not, it is possible for their family and dependents to make a claim under what is known as the Inheritance (Provision for Family and Dependents) Act 1975.
+The Act provides protection and allows a spouse, children and other dependents to claim against an estate for dependency in the event of not being included in the Will or not being provided for under the laws of intestacy.
+The Court needs to consider whether the deceased has left a fair share of the family assets.
 This is assessed depending on a number of important factors.

-The catagories of persons who can potentially claim are as follows:
+The categories of persons who can potentially claim are as follows:

 SPOUSE/CIVIL PARTNER S1 (1) (a)